CHIKV-VLP (Chikungunya) Vaccine Description

 The CHIKV-VLP vaccine candidate is indicated to prevent the chikungunya virus.

-The CHIKV-VLP vaccine candidate is administered in the clinical trial as an intramuscular injection.
+The CHIKV-VLP vaccine candidate is administered in clinical trials as a 40 µg dose intramuscular injection.

 March 23, 2021 - GAVI reported 'Deaths from chikungunya are about one in 1,000 and almost always related to existing health problems, or being a newborn or over 65 years.
 Although death is less common than in other mosquito-borne diseases, the chronic joint pain and other symptoms associated with chikungunya can persist for months or years.'